 ● The availability of data must be ensured to authorized users at all times.

 V9: COMMUNICATION VERIFICATION REQUIREMENTS

 The chapter on communication requirements guides the developers to use strong encryption or transport layer security at all times.
-It is also advised to use the most novel configuration algorithms and reduce reliance on the weak and soon to be deprecated ones.
-It’s a recommended practice to disable the insecure cyphers and algorithms in order to maintain the security of the application data.
+It is also advised to use the most novel configuration algorithms and reduce reliance on the weak and soon-to-be deprecated ones.
+It’s a recommended practice to disable insecure ciphers and algorithms in order to maintain the security of the application data.

 V10: MALICIOUS CODE VERIFICATION REQUIREMENTS